-The primary purpose of the Advisor Training and Professional Development Task force (ATPD) is to enhance training and professional development opportunities for advisors across campus as well as addressing community-building initiatives for advisors.
-This task force also oversees the planning committee for the annual UC Davis advising conference.
+The primary purpose of the Advisor Training and Professional Development Committee (ATPD) is to enhance training and professional development opportunities for advisors across campus as well as addressing community-building initiatives for advisors.
+This committee also oversees the planning committee for the annual UC Davis advising conference.

 - One Dean’s Office advising representative from the College of Agricultural and Environmental Sciences